Finite determinacy of matrices over local rings. Tangent modules to the miniversal deformation for R-linear group actions: Introduction

 \subsection{The tangent spaces}

 Fix an action $G\circlearrowright\Mat$, a deformation space $\Si\sseteq\Mat$, and a matrix $A\in\Si$.
 We assume that the orbit $GA$ and the deformation space possess well defined tangent spaces at $A$, which are $R$-modules.
-The general definitions/conditions are in \cite{Belitski-Kerner}, for the examples relevant to our paper see \S\ref{Sec.Background.Tangent.Spaces}.
+While the general definitions/conditions are technical (see \cite{Belitski-Kerner}), in all the cases relevant to our paper the tangent spaces are ``the expected ones", see \S\ref{Sec.Background.Tangent.Spaces}.

 The standard approach of deformation theory is to establish the existence of the miniversal (semi-universal) deformation and, when the later exists, to understand/to compute its tangent cone.
 Accordingly one passes from the study of the germs $(GA,A)\sseteq(\Si,A)$, to the study of the tangent spaces, $T_{(GA,A)}\sseteq T_{(\Si,A)}$.